bcho04/thomson-gradient-descent/README.md

-# particle-accelerator
+# thomson-gradient-descent
-Particle accelerator simulation for Module 2 of Multivariable Calculus.
+Gradient descent for Module 4 Project 1 of Multivariable Calculus.